-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Liam Payne

-Just a couple days shy of Mother's Day, Cheryl shared a heart-melting polaroid of Payne cradling their newborn son, Bear, shortly after his birth.
+Just a couple days shy of Mother's Day, Tweedy shared a heart-melting polaroid of Payne cradling their newborn son, Bear, shortly after his birth.

 Photo: